44Yeti/MurdersEDX/README.txt

 AdjustLibPath.R - directs RStudio to the rigth directory where the libraries are stored

 report.rmd - added a report to show R Markdown capabilities

+Update - just a test after RStudio update of 17-07-2019